 Weighing up the pros and cons of global retail events

-As the popularity of global retail events like Black Friday and Singles' Day grows so too does the pressure on retailers to participate in them and offer huge discounts.
-That's great news for consumers but as Craig Geeson, Affiliate Marketing Manager for Zalando Lounge in Germany states in our interview with him, it can also have negative consequences for advertisers.
+As the popularity of global retail events like Black Friday and Singles' Day grows, so does the pressure on retailers to participate in them and offer huge discounts.
+That's great news for consumers, but as Craig Geeson, affiliate marketing manager for Zalando Lounge in Germany states in our interview with him, it can also have negative consequences for advertisers.

 Black Friday driving new customers